Elleined/angular-notes/README.md

 ### Difference of View and Template
 - Basically View is your main UI for your component
-- Template is the HTML Reusable Snippets that you use multiples times in a multiple view.
+- Template is the HTML Reusable Snippets that you use multiples times in a multiple views.

+# Important imports
+- BrowserModule
+- AppRoutingModule
+- NgModule
+- FormsModule

 # How start an angular project
 - Install the LTS version of node.